V4Fire/Client/src/components/super/i-input-text/README.md

 #### [minLength]

-The minimum text value length of the input.
+The minimum length of the input text value.
-The option will be ignored if provided `mask`.
+The option will be ignored if the `mask` is specified.
 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefminlength).

 #### [maxLength]

-The maximum text value length of the input.
+The maximum length of the input text value.
-The option will be ignored if provided `mask`.
+The option will be ignored if the `mask` is specified.
 [See more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#htmlattrdefmaxlength).

 #### [mask]

-A value of the input's mask.
+The input text value mask.

-The mask is used when you need to "decorate" some input value, like a phone number or credit card number.
-The mask can contain terminal and non-terminal symbols.
+The mask is used when you need to "decorate" some input value, such as a phone number or a credit card number.
-The terminal symbols will be shown as they are written.
+The mask may contain terminal and non-terminal symbols.
+The terminal symbols will be displayed as they are written.
-The non-terminal symbols should start with `%` and one more symbol.
+The non-terminal symbols must start with `%` and one more character.
 For instance, `%d` means that it can be replaced by a numeric character (0-9).

 Supported non-terminal symbols:

-* `%d` - is equivalent RegExp' `\d`
+* `%d` - is equivalent RegExp `\d`
-* `%w` - is equivalent RegExp' `\w`
+* `%w` - is equivalent RegExp `\w`
-* `%s` - is equivalent RegExp' `\s`
+* `%s` - is equivalent RegExp `\s`

 ```
 < b-input :mask = '+%d% (%d%d%d) %d%d%d-%d%d-%d%d'